Sharing is caring!

 Some herbs are very commonplace, and you use them frequently.
 But some are not, and you must remember to work with your medical practitioner when introducing new herbs to your lifestyle.

 If you’re really interested in working with herbs, consider adding an “H” to your journal table of contents for “Herb.”
-(If you have the journal, you know what I’m referring to.)
+(Have the journal?
+Then you know what I’m referring to.)

 If you liked this post, you might also enjoy: